Abhishek-2505/US-Accidents-Exploratory-Data-Analysis/README.md

 And also one thing to conider is 3668 cities recorded less than 5 accidents in those cities 1306 recorded only 1 accident in 4 years.
 This seems unusual, we may not have all the records from these cities.

+We came to know about the statewise distribution of the accidents and also cities with most and least number of accidents.
+But what about the time?
+That is at what time most of the accidents took place.
+For getting that answer let's analyze about time.
+### At what time do accidents occur most?

 ![](https://github.com/Abhishek-2505/US-Accidents-Exploratory-Data-Analysis/blob/main/images/yearly%20ditribution%20of%20accidents.png)

 ![](https://github.com/Abhishek-2505/US-Accidents-Exploratory-Data-Analysis/blob/main/images/monthly%20ditribution%20of%20the%20years%202016-20.png)